Transition from no-ELM response to pellet ELM triggering during pedestal build-up -- insights from extended MHD simulations: Pellet injections at different times during pedestal build-up

 In this section, the plasma response to pellet injection at different times during pedestal build-up was analysed.
 The simulations in this section were all carried out with pellets containing $0.8 \times 10^{20}$ deuterium atoms and an injection velocity of 560 m/s in order to investigate the change of the MHD stability during the pedestal build-up.
-Realistic ExB and diamagnetic background flows have been included to account for the stabilizing effects accurately.
 The simulations clearly show a sharp transition between early injection with moderate losses and divertor heat fluxes (lag-time) and later injections with an explosive onset of MHD instabilities causing strong losses and large divertor heat fluxes.
-The threshold for pellet ELM triggering is here between a pedestal pressure of $p_\mathrm{e, ped} = 5.6$ and 5.8 kPa which corresponds to the injection timings of 10 ms and 12 ms. In Section~\ref{size}, we investigate the influence of the pellet size onto the observed lag-time.
+The plasma parameters in terms of the pedestal pressure of $p_\mathrm{ped} = 11.2$ and 11.6 kPa which corresponds to the injection timing of 10 ms and 12 ms are not remarkably different.
+A more detailed discussion regarding the different non-linear dynamics of the no-ELM and pellet-triggered ELM responses to pellet injection is included in Chapter~\ref{compare-regimes}.
+In Section~\ref{size}, we investigate the influence of the pellet size onto the observed lag-time.